bra-alex/bra-alex/README.md

 - 👋 Hi, I’m @bra-alex
 - 👀 I’m interested in backend and cybersecurity
-- 🌱 I’m currently learning nodeJS and SwiftUI
+- 🌱 I’m currently learning NodeJS and SwiftUI
 - 💻 I'm currently working on releasing an app for the Apple ecosystem
 - 💞️ I’m looking to collaborate on any iOS or Mac app
 - 📫 How to reach me: you can reach me on Twitter or mail me at aalexanderkwaku@yahoo.co.uk